clydebuilt1974/TryHackMe/Junior Penetration Tester/Network Security/NMAP Live Host Discovery.md

 Host is up (0.11s latency).
 Nmap done: 256 IP addresses (5 hosts up) scanned in 17.38 seconds
 ```
-* Let’s take a closer look at what happened behind the scenes by looking at the network traffic on Wireshark in the figure below.
-* Technically speaking, since we didn’t specify any TCP ports to use in the TCP ping scan, Nmap used common ports; in this case, it is TCP port 80.
+* Wireshark analysis shows that TCP port 80 was used as no TCP ports were specified in the TCP SYN scan.
-* Any service listening on port 80 is expected to reply, indirectly indicating that the host is online.
+  * Any service listening on port 80 is expected to reply indirectly indicating that the host is online.

 ### TCP ACK Ping
 * As you have guessed, this sends a packet with an ACK flag set.